REDMOND MUNICIPAL AIRPORT/ROBERTS FIELD

 in 2019 The RDM Apron (Tarmac) underwent construction to add more Aircraft Parking

-In 2020 Alaska Airlines will offer direct flights to Los Angles (LAX) San Francisco (SFO) and San Diego (SAN)
+In 2020 Alaska Airlines added direct flights to Los Angeles (LAX) San Francisco (SFO) and San Diego (SAN)

-In 2021 Avelo Airlines will offer 3 weekly direct flights to Burbank, California (BUR)
+In 2021 Avelo Airlines added 3 weekly direct flights to Burbank, California (BUR)

 In 2022 A new SkyService FBO Hangar was built

 In 2022 a New Fuel Farm Expansion was completed (another will be added in 2023)